corysabol/daship/README.md

 ```

 `daship` will then print the list of IP addresses within the specified range to the standard output.
+Input files must be newline delimited ranges.
+The file can contain both CIDR and dash delimited ranges.

 ## Example